takezoe/gitmesh/README.md

 The repository server is started on port 8081 in default.

-### Check the cluster operation
+### Check cluster operation

 Let's create a new repository and push a commit using `git` command to check the cluster operation.

-You can create a new repository as following:
+You can create a new repository via Web API.
+In this case, a repository url is `http://localhost:8080/git/test.git`.

 ```
 $ curl -XPOST http://localhost:8080/api/repos/test
 ```

-In this case, a repository url is `http://localhost:8080/git/test.git`.

 Create a local repository: